katrinabwilson/csci205_final_project/README.md

 Semester: Fall 2022
 ## Team Information
 Katrina Wilson is the Scrum Master and a developer for this project.
 She is a sophomore studying Computer Science and Economics.

 Nahom Ayele is a senior studying Math Econ.
 He's a developer.

 Nolan Sauers is the Project Owner and a developer for this project.
-He's a sophomore studying Computer Science and Engineering. sophomore studying Computer Science and Economics.
+He's a sophomore studying Computer Science and Engineering.

 Harmony Yeung is a Developer who is a sophomore Computer Science major.

 List 1-2 relevant sentences about each member, including year and major